rajaraodv/localhost-ssl/README.md

-#A Simple Node.js based Self-signed SSL server.
+#A Simple Self-signed SSL server W/ Page Reload

-Usage:
+##One Time Installation:

 1. `sudo npm install localhost-ssl -g`
 2. Open folder of your choice and run `localhost-ssl`